opencord/aaa/README.md

 ##### nasIp
  IP Address of the NAS  which is requesting authentication of the user
 ##### nasMac
-MAC Address of the NAS  which is requesting authentication of the user `(Used only when useSocket is false)`
+MAC Address of the NAS  which is requesting authentication of the user `(Used only when radiusConnectionType is port)`
 ##### radiusSecret
 Shared secret
 ##### radiusIp